 Another piece called ‘Witches’ Dance’ (Cutts 1959, no. 8a), the last section of which is nearly the same as that of the previous piece.

 An edition of the music used in eighteenth-century productions of Macbeth was published by John Johnston in 1770 – the date was determined by Moore (1961:27n12) – and dedicated by him to David Garrick.
 The score had been ‘revised & corrected’ for him by William Boyce.
 The following files are all transcribed from that edition.
 I have had to set the tempos myself; I have tried to correct a few small mistakes made by Johnston’s engraver; but otherwise I have interfered as little as possible.
-Mainly I just reproduce the orchestral parts; where the orchestra falls silent I have used some woodwind to sketch in the vocal parts.
+Mainly I just reproduce the instrumental parts; where the orchestra falls silent I have used some woodwind to sketch in the vocal parts.
 A songsheet is provided, for anyone who wants to join in.

 Music for the extravaganza at the end of Act II.

 Music for the extravaganza at the end of Act III.

 This is a songsheet adapted to the published score; it is not a critical edition.
 There are large variations in the wording of these songs, but I have not yet got round to working them out in detail.